Tall ship Écomaris and shark observation cage in the Magdalen Islands during Brion22 White Shark Expedition. Image © ORS

 FILMMAKERS

-Our field expeditions are infrequent and often unpredictable, so space is usually limited to science and vessel crew.
-We also produce our own media content, including films, and thus do not solicit or work with film production companies.
-We may nonetheless provide video footage or consulting for fact-based documentaries that do not require our physical presence.
+Our expeditions are rare and often unpredictable, which means that available places are generally reserved for scientists and the ship’s crew.
+We also produce our own multimedia content, including films, and therefore do not seek collaborations with film production companies.
+However, we can provide video footage or offer guidance for factual documentaries that do not require our presence in the field or on-camera interviews.

 SCIENTISTS